pocketjoso/penthouse/README.md

 ### Invalid CSS

-Before going further, make sure that you fix any errors in CSS as detected by [this CSS parser](http://iamdustan.com/reworkcss_ast_explorer/), as they can cause problem with critical CSS generation.
+Before going further, make sure that you fix any errors in CSS as detected by [this CSS parser](http://iamdustan.com/reworkcss_ast_explorer/), as they can cause problems with critical CSS generation.

 ### Background images or Fonts missing